Financial & Additional Services

 What: The Chronic Disease and Disability Benefits program provides coverage for Yukon residents who have a chronic disease or disability and are under the age of 65.
 Your prescriber applies to the program for you.
 In the application, they will include your chronic condition and any needed medications or equipment.

 Who: Yukoners with Chronic Conditions (See site to view which conditions included).
 Only covers what isn't first coverd by other insurers.
-See website or briochure to lean what is and is not covered.
+See website or brochure to lean what is and is not covered.

 Phone 867-667-5092, toll free in Yukon 1-800-661-0408.